- About Us

 CS Energy's Wivenhoe Power Station is a 500 megawatt, pumped storage hydroelectric plant located on the eastern side of Wivenhoe Dam, about 90 kilometres north-west of Brisbane.

 Wivenhoe Power Station is the only pumped storage hydroelectric plant in Queensland.
-It consists of two 250 megawatt units that are the largest hydro machines in Australia and weigh 1,500 tonnes each.
+It consists of two 250 megawatt units that are the largest hydro machines in Australia.
+Each generating unit when in operation has 1,450 tonnes spinning at 150 revolutions per minute.

 Wivenhoe Power Station was transferred to CS Energy’s asset portfolio on 1 July 2011 as a result of the Queensland Government’s Generator Restructure.